 If you take photos in the middle of the day, you run the risk of displaying raccoon eyes or panda eyes (dark circles around your eyes).
 This is not a good look.
 You want even lighting so people can see your eyes and also help you to avoid squinting.

 When it comes to eyes, it helps to keep a relaxed, yet confident look in your pupils.
 Wide open eyes (bug eyes, bulging eyes) can appear a bit crazy, neurotic or intense.
 A slight squint can help minimize this look as to not appear like an overeager stalker.
 Similarly, squinting too hard can make guys appear creepy and primal.
-Instead of focusing too hard to look good, focus on relaxing more with help of friends, environment, pets or ambiance.
+Instead of focusing too hard to look good, focus on relaxing more with the help of friends, environment, pets or ambiance.

 Practice keeping your face toward the camera lens but shift your pupils to the edges of your eyes for varied look.
 Not all photos should look like a DMV or mugshot.
 It’s recommended to shift your frame and face slightly away from the camera but no more than 5-15 degrees away.